stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/DAC/OneChannel_NoiseWave/readme.txt

 waves on DAC Channel1 output.

-DAC channel1 conversion are configured to be triggered by software with noise wave generation.12bit left data alignement is selected since we choose to acces DAC_DHR12L1 register.
+DAC channel1 conversion are configured to be triggered by software with noise wave generation.12bit left data alignment is selected since we choose to access DAC_DHR12L1 register.
 Bits 0 to 8 are masked for the Linear feedback shift register.
 DAC channel1 is then enabled.
 DAC Channel1 DHR12L1 register is configured to have an output voltage of VREF/2.